Some posts contain compensated links. Please read this disclaimer for more info.

 You’ll also want to make sure that you pack wipes and baby powder (if you use it).
 To prevent messes with food or spit-ups, you’ll want to make sure that you pack a stack of disposable bibs & spoons for your flight.

 If you have a toddler who is only recently potty trained, you might want to pack pull-ups because a long trip may be difficult for them – and the toilets are often busy when you need them.
-Stress from travels and having to use unfamiliar bathrooms can also increase the chance of accidents.
+Stress from travel and having to use unfamiliar bathrooms can also increase the chance of accidents.

 Food and Beverages